OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 3.4 PTP setup(optional)

 Precision Time Protocol (PTP) provides global microsecond accuracy timing of all essences.
 Typical deployment include a PTP grandmaster within the network, and clients use tools(ex. ptp4l) to sync with the grandmaster.
 Kahawai library also include a built-in PTP implementation, sample app provide a option to enable it, see 3.6 for how to enable.
-The built-in PTP is disabled as default, Kahawai will use the system time source(clock_gettime) prvoide by user application as PTP clock.
+The built-in PTP is disabled as default, Kahawai will use the system time source(clock_gettime) provide by user application as PTP clock.
 If built-in PTP is enabled, Kahawai will select the internal NIC time as PTP source.

 #### 3.4.1 ptp4l setup sample